 Three-dimensional conformal radiation therapy (3D-CRT) delivers radiation beams from different directions to match the shape of the tumor.
 This helps reduce radiation damage to normal tissues by focusing the radiation dose directly on the tumor.

 Brachytherapy is a type of radiation therapy that is given inside the body or close to the surface.
 The physician will use radioactive material inside the body or directly on the treatment site to deliver a high dose of radiation to a small treatment area.
 The tissue touching the radioactive material will receive the most radiation while sparing the surrounding healthy tissue.

 Genesys Hurley Cancer Institute is excited to announce we are the only cancer center in Michigan to offer AccuBoost!
 AccuBoost is new technology that targets radiation doses more precisely than previous techniques while limiting radiation to healthy tissue.
 [Read More]

 Lead by Dr. Paul Kocheril (Optune Certified)

-We advocate using: alternating electric field therapy with Optune for Glioblastoma Multiforme as outlined in the NCCN guidelines.
+For Glioblastoma Multiforme, we advocate the use of alternating electric field therapy with Optune as recommended by NCCN guidelines.